iobeam/iobeam-client-node/README.md

     iobeamClient.addDataPoint("temperature", d)

-Note that `iobeamClient` can hold several series at once.
-For example, if you also had a `getHumidity()` function, you could add both data points to the same `iobeam.Iobeam`:
+### Tracking Multiple Series

+Some applications will want to track multiple data series.
+The `iobeamClient` object can contain multiple series using the previous method:

     var now = Date.now();
     var dt = new iobeam.Datapoint(getTemperature(), now);